-Heat the surface of the adhesive with the heat gun.
-Work in 2 foot, square sections to prevent the adhesive from hardening as you work.
+To remove tile adhesive from drywall, heat the surface of the adhesive with the heat gun.
+Work in square sections about two feet wide to prevent the adhesive from hardening as you work.
 Heat the area for about 10 minutes.

-Note any scratches or dents in the drywall surface.
-Sand these areas once more with the sanding sponge.
+After removing the adhesive, you may need to repair the drywall in places.
+Note any scratches or dents in the drywall surface and sand these areas once more with the sanding sponge until the wall is smooth.
 Mix the drywall compound thoroughly until no lumps remain.

-Apply drywall compound to the dents and scratches that are smaller than marble sized.
+Apply drywall compound to the dents and scratches that are smaller than marble-sized.
 Fill the holes a little fuller than the actual size of the hole.
 Smooth the putty outside of the holes about ½ inch on each side.
-Allow to dry for 24 hours.
+Allow it to dry for 24 hours.
 Continue to fill the remainder of the scratches and holes as you wait.

 Fill holes larger than the size of a marble with the setting-type drywall compound.
 Fill the holes in the same manner as the smaller holes.
 Allow it to dry for 24 hours.
 Sand over the patched holes with the sanding sponge until the surface of the wall is completely smooth, or until you cannot tell that the repairs were made.